olevezinho/MySimpleCalculator/README.md

 # MySimpleCalculator

-Small package containing a basic calculator
+Small library containing a basic calculator, with a web API where the package is used